-This data both casts doubt on, and even refutes the Minister’s conclusions, as well as those suggested recently by some in media.
-These media stories were based on a recent report in Sustainability, called Road Safety Impact of Increased Rural Highway Speed Limits in British Columbia, Canada leading one to believe that the adjustments (upward) in speed limits resulted in across-the-board increased crashes.
+We believe this data both casts doubt on, and even refutes the Minister’s conclusions, as well as those suggested recently by some in media.
+These media stories were based on a recent report in Sustainability, called Road Safety Impact of Increased Rural Highway Speed Limits in British Columbia, Canada suggesting that the adjustments (upward) in speed limits resulted in across-the-board increased crashes.

 The good news is that 16 – just above half – of the affected segments showed no reduction in safety and instead saw a 14% decrease in collisions.

 While 15 of the 33 highway segments where speed limits were raised did show a reduction in safety, many of those appear to show no correlation with an increase in vehicle speeds.
 Of those 15 segments, the 85th percentile speeds remained the same or dropped in 7.
 The 15 segments saw only modest increases in actual terms.
 Three of the segments where speed limits were rolled back actually saw the serious collision rate either reduced or stay the same.

 Noteworthy is that two of the 33 segments had already had a rollback to pre-2014 speed limits (from the earlier review) and they saw the largest increase of all collisions at 72.9%.